 Re: Why does baby have acne and what can I do?

-There is no way to prevent baby’s bumps and they should absolutely not be treated like adult acne (no pinching or popping).
+According to pediatrician Jennifer Shu, MD, FAAP, there is no way to prevent baby’s bumps and they should absolutely not be treated like adult acne (no pinching or popping).
 Instead, wash baby’s face one to three times a day with warm water and always pat dry.
-If baby’s acne refuses to tame over time, talk to your doctor about possible treatments.
+Do not use extra soaps or lotions.
+While it should clear up by four to six months, if baby’s acne refuses to tame, talk to your doctor about possible treatments.
 And keep in mind that baby acne is extremely common in newborns and does not indicate future skin problems (whew).